Raid on Groton: Raid

 Villieu attacked the English settlement of Oyster River (now Durham, New Hampshire) with about 250 Abenaki Indians, composed of two main groups of warriors from the Penobscot and Norridgewock, under command of their sagamore Bomazeen (or Bomoseen).
-A number of Maliseet from Medoctec, led by Assacumbuit, also took part in the attack.
+A number of Wolastoqey from Medoctec, led by Assacumbuit, also took part in the attack.
 Fr.
 Simon-Gérard had dissuaded most of his followers from participating.

 Following the raid on Oyster River, "the savages of Pentagoet under Taxous and Madockawando, piqued at the little booty, and the few captives taken," continued to other settlements.
 Some 40 warriors traveled to Groton, Massachusetts, which they raided on the morning of July 27, 1694.
 They killed some 20 people (seven in the Longley family) and took captive some 13 others, including three Longley children.
 Betty Longley died while being taken overland to Montreal, and John Longley was held by the Abenaki.

 The oldest, 21-year-old Lydia Longley, was eventually taken to Montreal by the Pennacook, to whom she had been traded not long after the raid.
 In that city she was ransomed by a wealthy Frenchman who assisted captives, tutored and converted to Catholicism, and baptized as Lydia-Madeleine in 1696.
 That year she entered the non-cloistered Congregation of Notre Dame.
 Sister Lydia-Madeleine had most of her career in Montreal but later served as the superior at a mission at Sainte-Famille, Île d’Orléans, near the city of Quebec.
 In the mid-20th century, she became known as the First American Nun, after a popular children's book of that title published in 1958.